 There are two constants in life: death and taxes.
-For Singaporeans, we have a third: death, taxes and CPF.
+For Singaporeans, we have a third: death, taxes and CPF contributions.
 While we can’t avoid death, we can thankfully use our CPF contributions to offset our taxes.

 Here’s how much we can enjoy in tax relief from our CPF contributions each year.